mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2014-04-21-drawing-faces.md

 Bouncing between the eraser and pencil tools, remove stray lines from the initial sketch and sharpen up lines.
 Build up tones as you work and avoid using black.
 Refer to the [face color guidelines](#choosing-colors) from earlier to help make smart color choices.

-{% figure caption:"To remove the guidelines I either partially erase them or lighten the sketch by blending it with my finger." class:"half" %}
+{% figure caption:"To remove the guidelines I either partially erase them or lighten the sketch by blending it with my finger." class:"gallery-2-col" %}
 [![partially erasing guidelines](/assets/images/paper-53-face-erase-refine.jpg)](/assets/images/paper-53-face-erase-refine-lg.jpg)
 [![blending guidelines away](/assets/images/paper-53-face-erase-refine-blend.jpg)](/assets/images/paper-53-face-erase-refine-blend-lg.jpg)
 {% endfigure %}